 The Internal Revenue Service (IRS) has an extensive job in the federal government to ensure business owners pay the taxes required under the Internal Revenue Code.
 The IRS cannot analyze every tax return filed in a given tax year.
 To combat this problem, the IRS has learned to focus their inquiries on members of certain groups or certain tax behavior which often accompanies fraudulent filings.
 Once a return is flagged, the IRS will conduct an audit to determine if the correct amount of taxes were paid, and whether the action was a mistake or a willful evasion.
 It is at this point where the IRS will decide whether the case belongs in the Civil Division or the Criminal Investigations Division (CID) of the IRS.
+The criminal tax attorneys at Odom, Davis & Hobson have successfully guided many clients through this process, and understand the legal issues that push these cases back to the civil division.
+Including clients under investigation for tax fraud, tax evasion and failure to file.

 The offense of filing a fraudulent return requires a person to willfully file a false statement with the IRS.
 This means a filer must know what is required under the Internal Revenue Code and still choose to file the falsity.
 There is a fine line between making an honest mistake and committing a federal crime.
 This line will decide which division of the IRS handles the investigation.
 This reality makes it crucial that anyone under investigation hires an experienced tax fraud attorney early in the process.